NoahTarr/Agkit-Mobile/README.md

 ## Installing Instructions

-There are two ways to install ROS-Mobile: build from source and install a pre-made APK.
+There are two ways to install AgKit-Mobile: build from source and install a pre-made APK.

 ##### Build from Source (recommended)
 - Install Android Studio Version 3.6.1 or higher